ligato/docs/docs/plugins/vpp-plugins.md

 ### Security Policy

 IPsec security policies (SP) determine the disposition of all inbound or outbound IP traffic from either the host, or the security gateway.
-Each security policy contains indicies pointing to an SPD and SA respectively.
+Each SP entry contains indicies pointing to an SPD and SA respectively.

 **References:**

 - [VPP SP proto][ipsec-proto]
 - [VPP SP model][ipsec-model]

+---

 **Security Policy Configuration Examples**